stanfordjournalism/stanford-progj-2021/docs/datakit.md

 cd test-project/

 # Install Python dependencies, typically
-# after the project is first projected
+# after the project is first created
 pipenv install

 # Activate a sandboxed environment for this project